-Federal Pell Grant
+Pell Grant

+All students are first considered for the Federal Pell Grant.
 The Federal Pell Grant Program provides need-based grants to low-income students.
 Federal Pell Grants usually are awarded only to undergraduate students who have not earned a bachelor's or a professional degree to aid them with the actual costs of attending college.
-In some cases, however, a student enrolled in a postbaccalaureate teacher certification program might receive a Federal Pell Grant.
 A Federal Pell Grant, unlike a loan, does not have to be repaid.
 Amounts can change yearly.
-The amounts for 2014-2015 range from \$292 to \$5,730.
-The amount a student gets depends on: the student's expected family contribution (EFC); the cost of attendance (as determined by the institution); the student's enrollment status (full-time or part-time); and whether the student attends for a full academic year or less.
+The amounts for 2015-2016 range from \$313 to \$5,730.
+The amount a student gets depends on the student's expected family contribution (EFC); the student's enrollment level; and whether the student attends for a full academic year or less.
 NCC credits the Federal Pell Grant funds to the student's school account at least once per eligible semester.
 Students may not receive Federal Pell Grant funds from more than one school at a time.
-Sstudents can receive the Federal Pell Grant for no more than 12 full-time semesters or the equivalent.
-Students will receive notification on the Student Aid Report (SAR) if they are getting close to their limit.
+Students can receive the Federal Pell Grant for no more than 12 full-time semesters or the equivalent.
+Students will receive a notice if they are getting close to their limit.